-For general case, this cannot be accomplished using the
+This can’t be accomplished using the multiline

 option of the file

-for delimiting lines, and for the given use case a full-fledged CSV parser is necessary.
+source because it uses regular expressions for delimiting lines, and for the given use case a full-fledged CSV parser is necessary.

 A Minimal Example

-module as
+module used

 in the guide on parsing CSV logs.
-The underlying algorithm is the following
+The underlying algorithm is the following:

 - Parse incoming log line as a CSV row.